 Materials Metal, woodLearn More About Wild Birds Wild birds are so common to us that we often glance at them without a second thought.
 When we really look at them, observe them and enjoy their special qualities, we can truly appreciate some of nature's amazing creatures.
 Check out some of our great resources to find out more about your favorite wild birds.Our 30-Day Satisfaction Guarantee Your satisfaction with our bird feeders and service is our top priority!
-If you are anything less than satisfied with your bird feeder or bird accessory, you may return it within 30 days of receipt for a product replacement or money refund of your full merchandise cost.
+If you are anything less than completely satisfied with your bird feeder or accessory, you may return it within 30 days of receipt for a product replacement or refund of your full purchase price.
 It's part of our worry-free shopping policy!About Perky-Pet®:We have been the trusted experts in backyard bird feeding since 1958.
 Perky-Pet® delivers high quality, functional bird feeders and accessories that bring more birds to your backyard.
 Bringing nature to you™.
 More About (Perky-Pet®) »

 Perky-Pet® The Architect Bird Feeder - Specifications

 - Modern geometric design doubles as backyard decor

 - Roof provides shelter to birds and food